-Winter/Spring 2013The links to the left lead to detailed course information for the current semester, including syllabus, reading schedules, descriptions of assignments, and topics for essays.
+Winter/Spring 2014For detailed course information for the current semester, including syllabus, reading schedules, descriptions of assignments, and topics for essays, please check your email and/or BlackBoard.

 In general, the courses I teach serve to introduce the discipline and practice of philosophy.
 We attempt to understand what philosophy is about, how it differs from other academic disciplines, the sorts of questions that interest philosophers, and what the distinctive methods of philosophy are.